kingparra/blog/04_progress.md

 Since the laset blog post, I've been in a loop of ignoring school, learning music notation, rewriting the composer in the app, and learning songs.
 I started a YouTube channel with my practice sessions which you can view [here](https://youtube.com/@kingparrac?si=8oo_adxVAckfEAZ3).

+The process of building the app has been really interesting.
+In Google AI Studio the agent is very tightly sandboxed, and also extremely reckless with it's changes.
+It doesn't have shell access, so real testing is impossible (it can't run the tests).

+Over the last three day, I gave the agent an extremely detailed spec that completely transforms the scale panel from static patterns to an advanced gallery of scale fragments with a complex system of constraints, and a new separate mode to specify traversal through it using an interval pattern language.
+The UI was inspired by the chords panel, as I told the agent to borrow from it conceptually.
+It completely blows my existing scale visualizations out of the water.

+But, after implementation, when I reviewed the rest of the app, I found that the agent had unintentionally coupled the behavior of the two panels, and ruined the functionality of both.
+It effectively broke the chords panel.
+Sometimes, it even deletes features wholesale, unless they're exhaustively documented.
+When I ask, it says it was trying to "simplify" the codebase.
+Oof.

+So, currently, I'm in a transition phase where I have to write thorough documentation for all the features so future work doesn't accidentally clobber what I've done so far.
+After that is done I can start to transition to a more professional development workflow using GitHub codespaces and an AI agent that has shell access, so I can run my tests.
+The interesting thing about this is that it's making me think more about how teams should communicate, and honestly improving my writing in the proces.

-I'm still working on Your Call and Lover, You Should've Come Over, but it's not fully baked yet.
+In the musical part of my life, I'm still working on "Your Call" and "Lover, You Should've Come Over", but it's not fully baked yet.
 I've decided to just play what I can to keep momentum and not trap myself with perfectionism.

 One surprising thing is that most of my progress hasn't come from the advanced technique exercises that I built visualizations for in the app, or the advice that Maurice gave me about harmony, but from playing simple church songs, instead.

 The first song I learned was "Hallelujah!
 What a Savior!" written by Philip P. Bliss.
 Jason, the church leader, arranged it for guitar as a series of simple open chords with vocals in the midrange.
 It was presented to me as a google doc with lyrics and chords with a recording and no music notation.
 The simplicity was perfect.

-It looked like this:
+I've included it here since I keep losing track of where I saved it, and will want to practice more in the future.
+Sorry about the length!

 ```
 Hallelujah What A Savior Chords